-Kidney Stone Analysis by FTIR Test
+Kidney Stone Analysis FTIR (Stone FTIR) Test

-Kidney Stone Analysis by FTIR Test
+About Kidney Stone Analysis by FTIR Test

 Kidney stone analysis is a critical laboratory method for determining the composition of urinary stones, which is required for providing stone-specific treatment.
-The test also helps doctors identify the causes of stone formation, allowing them to deliver appropriate, customized treatment to prevent stone recurrence. Â
+The test also helps doctors identify the causes of stone formation, allowing them to deliver appropriate, customized treatment to prevent stone recurrence.

 Fourier transform infrared (FT-IR) spectroscopy is a commonly used method for analyzing kidney stones as part of a basic evaluation of stone diseases.
 Here, when a urine stone sample is exposed to infrared (IR) light, its unique chemical components absorb specific light intensities, creating a distinctive absorption pattern known as 'fingerprints, which makes the identification of the stone components relatively easy.